How to fill out a volleyball line-up/roster sheet

 3) Coin toss

 If the coin toss happened, and your captains won the coin toss and then chose to serve first then you’d circle the athlete who (you’re about to put) in rotation position number 1.
-If your opponents won the coin toss and chose first serve, you would then have to circle the athlete who you put in position number 2 as your first server.
+If your opponent’s won the coin toss and chose first serve, you would then have to circle the athlete who you put in position number 2 as your first server.

-Below i’ve listed the spots on the court to help indicate where the serving spot is (#1) all the way to spot number 6.
+Below I’ve listed the spots on the court to help indicate where the serving spot is (#1) all the way to spot number 6.

-4) Fill out first set’s lineup + indicate if using a libero
+4) Fill out first set’s lineup

 The most important thing to note is that similar positions need to be set up across from their similar position.
 This means setters need to be “across” the opposite (or 2nd setter).
 Middles need to be “across” middles, and outsides need to be “across” outsides/DS.